ProtoSchool/protoschool.github.io/src/tutorials/0005-regular-files-api/07-exercise.md

 There are two valid ways to solve this challenge.
 Take your pick!

+**Hints:**
-**Hint:** In the code below we've already taken care of converting the `bufferedContents` to a string before returning the result, as you did yourself previously using `.toString()`.
+- In the code below we've already taken care of converting the `bufferedContents` to a string before returning the result, as you did yourself previously using `.toString()`.

-Don't forget to prepend `/ipfs/` to the IPFS Path string
+- Don't forget to prepend `/ipfs/` to the IPFS Path string
+- You need to concatenate all the data into a single buffer because the `ipfs.cat` method returns an `Async Iterable`.
+You can use the package `it-concat`.